Nikolasgrizli/mass_qr_withLogo_creator/README.md

 LABEL002,https://example.com/page2
 ```

-2. Place your logo as `logo.png` in the project directory.
+2. Place your logo as `logo.png` into the same `src` directory inside the project root.

 3. Run the script: